DevopediaOrg/wikipedia-reader/README.md

 python -m spacy download en_core_web_sm
 ```

+If you've problem installing `spacy` on Windows (perhaps due to C++ compiler issues), try Anaconda distribution and install it via Anaconda.
+This distribution may have a slightly older version of `spacy`.

 # Usage
 Before invoking the script, you may wish to check or alter values in the configuration file `config.json`.
 You can also modify the seed list in `data/seed_titles.txt`.